euwbah/n-edo-lattice-visualiser/README.md

 with dark orange being the note A, and the remaining notes given a hue by mapping the color wheel to the circle of 31 fifths.

-The notes positioned using a 5-dimensional coordinate system.
+The notes are positioned using a 5-dimensional coordinate system.
 The coordinates are a representation of the frequency ratios between notes.
-This is in spirit of the notion that sound can be fundamentally broken down into frequencies, and the ratios between frequencies is what we perceive as intervals.
+This is of the notion that sound can be fundamentally broken down into frequencies, and the ratios between frequencies is what we perceive as intervals.
 [Go to the xenwiki to explore this in detail](https://en.xen.wiki/w/Just_intonation).